 Three-dimensional renderings of e10 quail developmental atlas.
 Unlike traditional atlases, which are based on histological sections, these atlases are built from µMRI, a nondestructive imaging modality that preserves the native morphology of tissues.
 Because MRI derives contrast from the paramagnetic properties of water and its chemical and physiological environment, not the optical properties of the tissues, minimal specimen preparation is necessary.

-The Lansford lab thanks the generous support of the Human Frontiers Program, the National Institute of health, the Rose Hills Foundation, and the CHLA Foundation.
+The Lansford lab thanks the generous support of the Human Frontiers Program, the National Institutes of Health, the Rose Hills Foundation, the Wright Foundation, and the CHLA Foundation.

 - NASA Space Act Award for Two-photon Microscope Imaging Spectrometer for Multiple Fluorescent Probes (along with Greg Bearman and Scott Fraser) 2003

 - R&D 100 Award for development of META multispectral imager (along with Greg Bearman, Scott Fraser, and Carl Zeiss Jena GmbH) 2002

 - Bridge Art+Science Alliance Award "New Ways of Seeing the Pattern: Exploring Heart Formation in a Gestural Interface System" (along with John Carpenter) 2017

 Huss DJ, Saias S, Hamamah S, Singh JM, Wang J, Dave M, Kim J, Eberwine J, and Lansford R. Avian primordial germ cells contribute to and interact with the extracellular matrix during migration.
 Front Cell Dev Biol.
 7:35, 2019.
 PMID: 30984757